A Vision-Based Navigation System for Arable Fields: Conclusions and Future Work

+A vision-based arable field navigation scheme is presented in this paper.
+The proposed approach combines alternating robot behaviours for crop row following and crop row switching to achieve field scale navigation.
+A initial turning direction detection algorithm was proposed to autonomously determine the initial turning direction for a robot starting the field traversal from any corner of the field without pre-assigned directions.
+The row following behaviour was tested extensively under varying field conditions and growth stages.
+The autonomous row following behaviour of the robot was tested during a 4.5 km infield navigation experiment which yielded an average of 3.32 cm median cross-track error and 1.24$^\circ$ median heading error.
+The row following algorithm was challenged due to larger (>1 m) discontinuities in the crop rows where human intervention was needed to re-orient the robot to the crop row.

-The proposed row-switching manoeuvre could navigate the robot from one crop row to another without needing RTK-GNSS sensors or multiple cameras while using a single front mounted camera on the robot.
+The proposed row-switching manoeuvre could navigate the robot from one crop row to another without needing RTK-GNSS sensors or multiple cameras while using a single front-mounted camera on the robot.
 Individual steps of the row-switching manoeuvre demonstrated excellent results within the context of each state transition and its functionality.
-The vision-based $A\rightarrow B$ transition was the transition with highest errors in the proposed manoeuvre.
+The vision-based $A\rightarrow B$ transition was the transition with the highest errors in the proposed manoeuvre.
 The rotational transitions of the manoeuvre yielded smaller percentage errors relative to the translational transitions.
-The success rate of the conducted row switching experiment was 55.5\% while the re-entry experiment yielded 100\% success rate.
-The row switching manoeuvre is also crop agnostic since it doesn't rely on plant specific visual features.
+The success rate of the conducted real world row-switching experiment was 55.5\% while the re-entry experiment yielded a 100\% success rate.
+In contrast, the success rate of the simulated row switching experiment (Section \ref{sec:ex3}) was recorded at 89.5\%.The row-switching manoeuvre is also crop agnostic since it doesn't rely on plant-specific visual features.

+The row following behaviour was combined with the vision-based crop row switching algorithm in a simulated field scale navigation experiment recording a 92.5\% field coverage and 2.5\% crop row traversal overlap.
+The row skipping and traversal overlap errors were mainly caused due to the inaccurate rotational movements during the crop row switching manoeuvre.
+The initial turning direction detection algorithm was tested on the CRDLD dataset with a 100\% success rate and re-validated in the simulated deployment of field scale navigation.
+The difference in success rates of row switching manoeuvre in simulation and the real world could be accounted for by the uneven terrains in the real world and the lack of IMU fused odometry in the robot used in the real-world experiment.